tobyqin/blog_hexo/_posts/2016-10-20-assertion-in-python.md

     assert_that(['a', 'b', 'c']).contains('a').does_not_contain('x')
 ```

-From its [github home page](https://github.com/ActivisionGameScience/assertpy) you will see it spports assetion in most test scenarios.
+From its [github home page](https://github.com/ActivisionGameScience/assertpy) you will see it spports assertion in most test scenarios.

 - Strings
 - Numbers